 Costs and expenses rose, amongst other factors, due to higher cost of equipment as a result of the continuous demand for higher-value devices.
 Interconnection costs also rose due to higher outgoing traffic to other networks.
 Content costs rose in line with more TV customers and sport content production.
 Personnel costs also rose due to increased salaries in customer-facing areas while administration, commissions and network maintenance costs were lower.

-In the Bulgarian segment, increasing total revenues more than offset higher costs and expenses, resulting in an EBITDA increase of 3.6 % in the 2017 year under review.
-Excluding the above-mentioned positive one-off effect, EBITDA declined by 1.0 % year-on-year.
-Depreciation and amortisation increased by 95.8 % to EUR 215.7 mn in comparison with the previous year due to the brand value amortisation in the amount of EUR 99.7 mn in conjunction with Group-wide rebranding.
-This resulted in negative operating income in 2017 in the amount of EUR –85.6 mn (2016: EUR +15.4 mn).
-Excluding the effects of the brand value amortisation, the operating income decreased by 8.4 % year-on-year.
+In the Bulgarian segment, rising total revenues more than offset higher costs and expenses, which led to EBITDA growth of 6.1 % (excluding one-off effects: +8.6 %).
+Depreciation and amortization increased by 12.7 % due to the brand value amortization in the amount of EUR 144.0 mn (2017: EUR 99.7 mn) in connection with the group-wide rebranding.
+This again resulted in negative operating income in 2018 in the amount of EUR 105.1 mn (2017: EUR –85.6 mn).
+Excluding the D&A of the brand value amortization, operating income increased by 175.3 % year-on-year.